 This scholarship is available to any Pennsylvania resident who enrolls in the online diploma Medical Assisting Administrative program.
-Students taking 16 credits are eligible for a maximum total scholarship of \$7,500 and students taking 12 credits are eligible for a maximum total scholarship of \$11,500.
+Students who start on a midterm start date and take 16 credits are eligible for a maximum total scholarship of \$12,500; students who start on a midterm start date and take 12 credits are eligible for a maximum total scholarship of \$17,000.
+Students who start on a full term start date and take 16 credits are eligible for a maximum total scholarship of \$7,500; students who start on a full term start date and take 12 credits are eligible for a maximum total scholarship of \$11,500.